“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Back to menu

-Studying a sport-related degree is far more detailed and fascinating than most people realise.
+Studying a sports-related course, such as a degree in sports rehabilitation is far more detailed and interesting than most people realise.
 Sport rehabilitators, athletic trainers and physical therapists are instrumental in helping athletes prevent, treat, and recover from injuries.

-Working in sports rehabilitation is a very rewarding role; seeing those with sporting talent face struggles with injuries and then helping them to overcome them to continue their success is a heart-warming feeling.
+Having a career in rehabilitation is a very rewarding role; seeing those with sporting talent face struggles with injuries and then helping them to overcome them to continue their success is a heart-warming feeling.

 There are a variety of different roles you can get by having a sports rehabilitation degree, it all depends on what areas you wish to focus on, or whether you want to be involved with a particular sport, for example, basketball.

-At the University of Bolton, our Sports Rehabilitation with Foundation Year Degree course allows students to gain direct experience on-campus at our Sports & Spinal Injury Clinic and Athlete Development Centre.
-Alongside this, our courses provide external placements, keeping students safe in the knowledge that as a graduate they’ll be eligible to practice as a registered Graduate Sport Rehabilitator (GSR), rehabilitating athletes from injury.
+At the University of Bolton, our degree in Sports Rehabilitation with Foundation Year allows students to gain direct experience on-campus at our Sports & Spinal Injury Clinic and Athlete Development Centre.
+Alongside this, our courses provide external placements in sports careers, keeping students safe in the knowledge that as a graduate they’ll be eligible to practice as a registered Graduate Sport Rehabilitator (GSR), rehabilitating athletes from injury.

 Does working with sportsmen and women from a variety of different sporting backgrounds sound like the career you want?
 You could help athletes to not only improve their development and performance but assist them in overcoming struggles too.
-For information on our Sports Rehabilitation with Foundation Year degree, click here.
+For information on our degree in Sports Rehabilitation with Foundation Year, click here.